mjcollin/sql-nhcdata-lesson/_episodes/01-sql-basic-queries.md

 ## Writing my first query

-Let's start by using the **surveys** table.
+Let's start by using the **specimens** table.
 Here we have data on every individual that was captured at the site, including when they were captured, what plot they were captured on, their species ID, sex and weight in grams.

-Let’s write an SQL query that selects only the year column from the surveys table.
+Let’s write an SQL query that selects only the year column from the specimens table.
 SQL queries can be written in the box located under the "Execute SQL" tab.
 Click 'Run SQL' to execute the query in the box.

     SELECT year
-    FROM surveys;
+    FROM specimens;

 We have capitalized the words SELECT and FROM because they are SQL keywords.
 SQL is case insensitive, but it helps for readability, and is good style.